What it's all about?

-Dulwich Village has a range of large Victorian, Edwardian and mock-Tudor homes, as well as a cluster of prefabricated Huf houses.
-The emphasis is on individually designed and comfortable family homes with a tasteful aesthetic.
-The area has an English country village feel, complete with duck pond and Grade-II-listed pub.
+Dulwich Village has a diverse range of large Victorian, Edwardian, as well as Arts & Crafts, award-winning 50s architecture, 30s, and 20s properties.
+The area has a unique London English country village feel, complete with duck pond and Grade-II-listed pubs such as The Crown and Greyhound, known to locals as The Dog.
 West Dulwich is home to larger Victorian properties, especially on the streets near Dulwich College, while East Dulwich’s Victorian terraces tend to be more compact.
 Many properties have since undergone loft conversions to accommodate growing families.

 For house price information please visit our resource centre.

 Eating: Tucked away off East Dulwich’s Lordship Lane on Zenoria Street is the bustling Brick House Bakery & Cafe.
 Offering its own sourdough breads, meals range from avocado on toast to boiled eggs and soldiers.
 Further up Lordship Lane is Franklins and its farm shop next door – try the oysters followed by ox tongue for a hearty meal, then prop up the bar with the locals.
 Nearby is Yoma Momo, offering contemporary Japanese cuisine.
-Roco di Papa in Dulwich Village is a staple pizzeria, while the village pub, the Crown & Greyhound, is a gastro affair with a boutique hotel attached.
+The village pub, the Crown & Greyhound, is a gastro affair with a boutique hotel attached.

-Drinking: East Dulwich has plenty of pubs and bars, from cosy and friendly local East Dulwich Tavern to House of Tippler, with cocktails and DJs keeping the party going.
+Drinking: East Dulwich has plenty of pubs and bars, including cosy and friendly local, East Dulwich Tavern.
 Over in West Dulwich, The Rosendale offers seasonal food and a range of cocktails to rival East Dulwich, while the Half Moon in Herne Hill is a large regulars’ pub with al-fresco dining areas.

 - The Sir John Soane-designed Dulwich Picture Gallery houses old masters and has a lively programme of events, special exhibitions and workshops.
 It’s also home to an excellent café.